 Chemical analysis laboratory

-In our chemical analysis laboratory, we perform characterisation and analyses of all types of substances and materials.
+In our chemical analysis laboratory, we perform characterisation of all types of substances.

 Hygienic design and good cleaning procedures should be a top priority - also in the dairy industry.